laravel/docs/views.md

 		</body>
 	</html>

+The `@yield` Blade directive will display the contents of the section name it is given.
+This directive allows you to display the contents of sections that receive their contents from child pages which extend the layout.
+Don't worry, you'll see an example of extending layouts soon!

+Sometimes, such as when you are not sure if a section has been defined, you may wish to pass a default value into the `@yield` directive.
+You may pass the default value as the second argument:

+	@yield('section', 'Default Content')

-#### Using A Blade Layout
+#### Extending A Layout

-Once we have defined our template, we can use the Blade `@extends` directive to inject content into this template from a "child" page of our application.
+Once the master layout for the application has been defined, you may use the Blade `@extends` directive to inject content into this layout from a "child" page of the application:

 	@extends('layouts.master')